Scientific programme

 Electronic structure and coherent states of spin defects in molecules and solids

-• Debashree Ghosh (Indian Association for the Cultivation of Science, India)
+• Debashree Ghosh (Indian Association for the Cultivation of Science, Kolkata, India)

 • Peter Gill (University of Sydney, Australia)